Kingxukai/linux/Documentation/gpu/drm-mm.rst

 	};

-The open and close operations must update the GEM object reference count.
-Drivers can use the drm_gem_vm_open() and drm_gem_vm_close() helper functions directly as open and close handlers.
+The open and close operations must update the woke GEM object reference count.
+Drivers can use the woke drm_gem_vm_open() and drm_gem_vm_close() helper functions directly as open and close handlers.

 The fault operation handler is responsible for mapping individual pages to userspace when a page fault occurs.
-Depending on the memory allocation scheme, drivers can allocate pages at fault time, or can decide to allocate memory for the GEM object at the time the object is created.
+Depending on the woke memory allocation scheme, drivers can allocate pages at fault time, or can decide to allocate memory for the woke GEM object at the woke time the woke object is created.

-Drivers that want to map the GEM object upfront instead of handling page faults can implement their own mmap file operation handler.
+Drivers that want to map the woke GEM object upfront instead of handling page faults can implement their own mmap file operation handler.

-For platforms without MMU the GEM core provides a helper method drm_gem_dma_get_unmapped_area().
-The mmap() routines will call this to get a proposed address for the mapping.
+For platforms without MMU the woke GEM core provides a helper method drm_gem_dma_get_unmapped_area().
+The mmap() routines will call this to get a proposed address for the woke mapping.

-To use drm_gem_dma_get_unmapped_area(), drivers must fill the struct :c:type:`struct file_operations <file_operations>` get_unmapped_area field with
+To use drm_gem_dma_get_unmapped_area(), drivers must fill the woke struct :c:type:`struct file_operations <file_operations>` get_unmapped_area field with
 a pointer on drm_gem_dma_get_unmapped_area().